 The Whole School Approach (for all our children) Additional Targeted Support and Provision Specialist Individualised Support and Provision (for children who need support for the medium or longer term according to need) When a child starts in Nursery there is a flexible approach ensuring children settle as smoothly as possible.
 Children can build up their time in the Nursery gradually until they feel confident to stay for the full 3 hour session or whole day.
 Parents are invited to stay and support during an initial visit.
 Children starting at the school in the Reception class are invited to transition visits.
 The Reception teacher will also visit them in their Nursery setting before they start.
 Meetings are held between the present and the next class teacher and key information is updated each year and handed over.
 Each class from Nursery- Year 6 has a 'meet your new teacher' session towards the end of the summer term.
 We have good liaison with secondary schools.
 Secondary taster days are arranged.
 Year 5 and 6 children visit the local secondary school regularly for a variety of activities including: sport, maths and science The school is part of a PE partnership with the local secondary school.
+New families wishing to start at the school are invited in to look around and are encouraged to look at our website Records about your child will be passed onto any new school as soon as possible.
 A 'buddy' system can be set up to support children when they first come to our school.
 There is a Gifted and Talented maths programme with the local secondary school.
 CSIA arrange additional transitions as appropriate Children who may find transition challenging into our school are identified and are invited to spend several sessions with their new class before officially starting.
 The SENDCo will discuss the subject of Secondary transition for children with EHCPs (Education and Health Care Plan) at the annual review in Year 5.
 The SENDCo from the preferred Secondary School is invited to attend Year 6 annual reviews.
 Children in Year 6 who may find transition to Secondary School challenging are identified and additional visits/support are arranged.
 Advice from other agencies is gathered to support individual transition.
 Early support meetings ensure all interested agencies can discuss and agree transition arrangements.
 If your child moves to another school we will call the school SENDCo and make sure they are aware of any special arrangements or support your child needs.
 Record will be passed on as soon as possible.